 Halloween has always been a great time to get together, dress up, and go trick-or-treating.
 This year requires extra measures to keep you and your little ghosts and goblins safe, but still have a fun time.
-Here are a few guidelines that the Dallas County Public Health Committee has released in this advisory:
+Here are a few guidelines that the Dallas County Public Health Committee has released in this press release:

 - Wear face coverings.
 Halloween masks are not sufficient to prevent the spread of germs.